 Delete Imported Files

-Inventory control and finance team users may delete data that has not been released to iQ by deleting the file from the import log.
+Inventory control and finance team users may delete data that has not been released by deleting the file from the import log.
 When the file is deleted, all records that were imported as part of that file will also be deleted by their batch id.
 This includes any items that were added to the invalid EAN queue.
 If any items from that batch have been released, then the file may no longer be deleted since the data was reported to the publishers.

 Note that for sales and receipt data, the imported data will be displayed based on the row’s record date, but the file will be displayed under the month the user selected when uploading the file.
 For example, if a user uploads a receipt file with record dates of May 2018, but selects June 2018 while uploading the file, the file will appear in June 2018 on the Import tab but the data will appear under May 2018.